philrz/super/docs/tutorials/super-for-jq.md

 ```
 super -Z -c 'over this | fuse | drop head,base,_link | sample' prs.json
 ```
-Ok, this looks more reasonable and is now only 120 lines of pretty-printed JSUP.
+Ok, this looks more reasonable and is now only 120 lines of pretty-printed SUP.

 One more annoying detail here about JSON: time values are stored as strings, in this case, in ISO format, e.g., we can pull this value out with